HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-To get a comprehensive view of page responsiveness across the entire page lifecycle, we examine [Interaction to Next Paint (INP)](https://web.dev/articles/inp), which measures all keyboard, mouse, and touch interactions on a page and selects a high percentile of interaction latency to represent overall page responsiveness.
+[Interaction to Next Paint (INP)](https://web.dev/articles/inp) became [a Core Web Vital in 2024](https://web.dev/blog/inp-cwv-launch).
+It measures all keyboard, mouse, and touch interactions on a page and selects a high percentile of interaction latency to represent overall page responsiveness.

 A "good" INP score is 200 milliseconds or less.
 At the median (50th percentile), both mobile (100 ms) and desktop (75 ms) score well within this threshold.
 However, at the 75th percentile, desktop (125 ms) and mobile (150 ms) approach the "needs improvement" range.
 By the 90th percentile, desktop (225 ms) and mobile (275 ms) exceed the "good" threshold, indicating responsiveness issues for a significant portion of websites.